 Student participation in state and locally required assessments is a parent/guardian choice.
-If you choose to have your student not participate in a statewide assessment, please provide a reason for your decision on the form.
+If you choose to have your student not participate in a statewide assessment, please provide a reason for your decision on the form on the following page.
 Contact your student's school to learn more about locally required assessments.